jiasong18/Ant-Media-Server-Wiki/How-to-Publish-with-vMix.md

 Assuming you have installed the vMix in your personal computer.

 ### 1. Provide Sources
 Click to the add input button and add some input for the broadcast.
-As an example i will be adding an display input.
+As an example i will be adding a display input.

-You can check https://www.vmix.com/support/training-videos.aspx to get better in vMix.
 ![image](https://user-images.githubusercontent.com/54481799/95338115-41285180-08bb-11eb-8e61-d8a63e564cf5.png)

 As you can see my input has been added successfully and its preview can be seen.